Technical Project Manager Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for technical project managers in Washington DC?

 Federal contractors and consulting firms are the most active sponsors in DC, including Booz Allen Hamilton, Leidos, SAIC, Deloitte, and Accenture Federal Services.
 Large technology companies with DC-area offices, such as Amazon Web Services and Microsoft, also sponsor technical PMs.
-These employers frequently file H-1B petitions for roles requiring specialized technical or systems integration expertise.
+These employers frequently file H-1B visa petitions for roles requiring specialized technical or systems integration expertise.

 Which visa types are most common for technical project manager roles in Washington DC?